alexandravg/S7_test/README.md

 # S7_test
-To run project -> download .jar file and run with "java -jar ./s7_test-1.0-SNAPSHOT"
+To run project -> download .jar file from link and run with "java -jar ./s7_test-1.0-SNAPSHOT"

 Here are some info about project: